 - Koitsu 【こいつ】 – A very impolite and confrontational way to say “This guy….”.
 Also used often to refer to people you don’t like once they cannot hear you anymore.

-- Kora 【コラ】 – A term used to get someone’s attention in a harsh manner.
+- Kora 【コラ】 – A term used to get someone’s attention harshly.
 Roll the “r” for extra emphasis.

 - Kure 【くれ】 – Colloquial for “Kudasai” (used at the end of a request).
 Gives a bit of a rough tone.

 - Kuso 【クソ】 – The Japanese way of saying “****”.
-Actually a direct translation (so it can be used as a verb with suru).
+A direct translation (so it can be used as a verb with suru).
 Doesn’t have quite the negative overtone as its English counterpart.

 - Kyapi Kyapi Gyaru 【キャピキャピギャル】 – Means bimbo but originally means “happy, happy girl.”

-- Maa ne… 【マーね】 – Used when someone asks you a question and you have an answer that’s bad so you don’t really want to say.
+- Maa ne… 【マーね】 – Used when someone asks you a question, and you have an answer that’s bad, so you don’t want to say.
 “How was the test?”
 “Maa ne…”